American Int'l. Group

 Weekly Technical Indicators: [See AIG weekly technical indicators chart]

-The weekly MACD line is below its signal line since November 17, 2017.
+The weekly MACD line is above its signal line since June 8, 2018.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See AIG short-term trend chart]